Year of Call: 2011

 Please see the sections below on Civil Fraud; Company; Insolvency; International and Offshore; Matrimonial Finance: Trusts and Company Law; and Private Client Trusts and Probate.

-Union Bank of India v Badri Kasturi and Satyan Kasturi [2021] EWHC 979 (Comm) – Jonathan is acting for the UK branch of the Union Bank of India seeking to recover more than US$6 million against defendants based in India in a claim (inter alia) for fraudulent misrepresentation arising from a loan for the purchase of shares in the USA.
+Union Bank of India v Badri Kasturi and Satyan Kasturi [2021] EWHC 979 (Comm) and until 2023 – Jonathan acted for the UK branch of the Union Bank of India seeking to recover more than US$6 million against defendants based in India in a claim (inter alia) for fraudulent misrepresentation arising from a loan for the purchase of shares in the USA.

-Flywheel v Andrew, St Hill and Andrew (2021 – ongoing) – Led by Paul Chaisty QC, Jonathan acts for the claimant company seeking various heads of relief arising from a purchase of an IT services company from the defendants, on the bases of breaches of warranty and fraudulent misrepresentation.
+Flywheel v Andrew, St Hill and Andrew [2021] EWHC 3746 (Comm) – and at other stages, led by Paul Chaisty KC, acted for the claimant company seeking various heads of relief arising from a purchase of an IT services company from the defendants, on the bases of breaches of warranty and fraudulent misrepresentation.

 Union Bank of India v Hayre; Union Bank of India v Country Developments & Investments Limited; and others (2021 – ongoing) – Jonathan acts for the Union Bank of India in several actions seeking to recover sums loaned under banking facility agreements, and enforcement of a range of security interests.

-Sargeant Petroleum v Thomas Miller (2020 – ongoing) – Jonathan represents the assured owners of a vessel moored in the Port of Rio Haina, Dominican Republic, in a dispute with underwriters concerning the scope of an insurance policy to cover the impact of 2016’s Hurricane Matthew.
+Sargeant Petroleum v Thomas Miller (2020 – 2023) – Jonathan represented the assured owners of a vessel moored in the Port of Rio Haina, Dominican Republic, in a dispute with underwriters concerning the scope of an insurance policy to cover the impact of 2016’s Hurricane Matthew.

-Re Magnolia (2020 – ongoing) – A claim to a fund presently held in court arising from a multi-jurisdictional marine insurance dispute in the mid-1980s.
-Jonathan represents the successor entities to the insurers of the vessel, “MAGNOLIA” an oil carrier attacked and struck by a missile in the Persian Gulf in 1984.
-The fund represents the remainder of monies that were paid into escrow during the course of a dispute between the insurers and the insured thereafter.
+Re Magnolia (2020 – 2022) – Jonathan represented the successor entities to the insurers of the vessel, “MAGNOLIA” an oil carrier attacked and struck by a missile in the Persian Gulf in 1984.
+These entities succeeded in claims to a fund held in court arising from a multi-jurisdictional marine insurance dispute in the mid-1980s.
+The fund represented the remainder of monies that were paid into escrow during the course of a dispute between the insurers and the insured thereafter.

 Certain Underwriters at Lloyds v Syrian Arab Republic and others (2015) – Advised in respect of a claim against the Syrian regime arising from a US judgment in the sum of US$51 million relating to the hijacking of Egypt Air flight 648 in November 1985.
 The case concerned recognition of foreign awards and issues of state immunity in the context of the ongoing Syrian civil war.

-Re KTA Group (2020 – ongoing) – Jonathan acts for the Respondent directors and shareholder in an unfair prejudice petition concerning a family business.
-The dispute raises issues of separate ownership of business interests under the company identity, the passage of business interests between generations of a family, and various allegations of breach of directors’ duties.
+Re KTA Group; Hussain v Hussain [2022] EWHC 1880 (Ch) and [2023] EWHC 3080 (Ch) - Jonathan acted for the Respondent directors and shareholder in an unfair prejudice petition concerning a family business.
+The dispute raised issues of separate ownership of business interests under the company identity, the passage of business interests between generations of a family, and various allegations of breach of directors’ duties.
+The Respondents were successful at both first instance and appeal.

 Union Bank of India v Hayre; Union Bank of India v Country Developments & Investments Limited; and others (2021 – ongoing) – Jonathan acts for the Union Bank of India in several actions seeking to recover sums loaned under banking facility agreements, and enforcement of a range of security interests.